-Unlike dentures or a dental bridge, an implant replaces the whole tooth, down to the root, making a stable foundation for an artificial tooth.
+Unlike dentures or a dental bridge, a dental implant replaces the whole tooth, down to the root, making a stable foundation for an artificial tooth.
 Implant crowns look, feel and function just like a natural tooth and are just as easy to care for.

-Implants are covered by a dental crown, bridge or denture.
+Dental implants are covered by a dental crown, bridge or denture.
 This is designed by our dentists to look and feel as close to a natural tooth as possible.
-The implant procedure involves a series of minor surgeries over several visits.
+The dental implant procedure involves a series of minor surgeries over several visits.

 If you have any missing teeth, our dentists in Sydney will recommend having them replaced.
-Dental implants are a popular option for filling the gap.
+Our Sydney dental implant service is a popular option for filling the gap.

 Over time, missing teeth can affect your diet, your speech and your oral and general health if they're not replaced.
 As well as making it harder to eat certain foods and get the nutrition you need, missing teeth can also lead to deterioration of jaw.
 This can cause the jaw to shrink, resulting in teeth going crooked or crowded and a premature aged appearance.

-Dental implants can replace a single tooth, multiple teeth or a whole arch of teeth, but not everyone is suitable for the implant procedure.
+Tooth implants can replace a single tooth, multiple teeth or a whole arch of teeth, but not everyone is suitable for the dental implant procedure.
 You may not be a candidate if:

 If you have a small jaw, we can discuss a bone graft procedure to transplant bone from another part of your body or a compatible donor.
 This is an invasive surgical procedure that has its own set of risk factors and recovery period, and it won't be an option if you have certain health conditions.